luismacode/contact-manager/README.md

 - If the availables elements filter is previously marked, it will not be possible to sort the elements by status.
 - In case of being previously sorted by status, checking the filter of available elements will return the default order and this sorting option will not be available.

-The item table will be presented to the user in paginated format.
+The items will be presented to the user in paginated format.

 - The default size of the page will be 6 elements per page.
 - The user will be able to modify this size between three possible values, 4, 6 and 8 elements per page.